An ACT Government Website

 RSV vaccine for pregnant people

-You can get this vaccine from 28 to 36 weeks of pregnancy.
-You can also get this vaccine at the same time as other free vaccinations that are recommended during pregnancy.
+You can get this vaccine safely from 28 weeks of pregnancy.
+You can get this vaccine at the same time as other free vaccinations that are recommended during pregnancy.

 These include vaccines for: